happo/happo-plugin-storybook/README.md

 # happo-plugin-storybook

 A [happo.io](https://github.com/enduire/happo.io) plugin for Storybook.
+See https://medium.com/happo-io/cross-browser-screenshot-testing-with-happo-io-and-storybook-bfb0b848a97a for a lengthier introduction to this plugin.

 ## Usage